mapleneverfade/pytorch-semantic-segmentation/README.md

 - torchvision 0.2.0
 - python 3.5.2
 ## Train
-if gpu is available :
+ `CUDA_VISIBLE_DEVICES=0 python3 train.py --datadir ./data/train --savedir ./save_models/ --model segnet`

-CUDA_VISIBLE_DEVICES=0 python3 train.py --datadir ./data/train --savedir ./save_models/ --model segnet
+ There are some example pictures in ./data, so you could just run the command to test whether it  work.

 ## Test
  CUDA_VISIBLE_DEVICES=0 python3 test.py --datadir ./data/test  --model segnet --model-dir ./models/ --save-dir ./results/

 ## Detail
 1. More train and test options see ./options